 The member-driven Employee Van Pool program is one of the longest running of its kind.
 The program leases university owned vans and provides them to groups of faculty and staff for the purpose of getting them to and from work.
 Passenger members pay a low monthly fare, while one of the members volunteers to be primary driver in exchange for riding for no-fare.
-For more information on the Van Pool Program visit transportation.uiowa.edu/alternative-transportation/employee-van-pool-program.
+For more information on the Van Pool Program visit https://transportation.uiowa.edu/alternative-transportation/employee-van-pool-program.

 Quick facts about the impact of and changes to the University of Iowa Employee Van Pool Program since it began in 1978.